 FEN's conferences explore the connections between faith and ecology based around particular themes.
-The 2020 conference contains all the videos from the event, the remainder contain are written responses. in 2021 FEN is collaborating with a number of other organisations to celebrate and protect biodiversity, details coming soon.
+The 2020 conference contains all the videos from the event, the remainder contain are written responses.

 Andrew Skeoch's presentations, Q&A and the religious responses